 Conclusion

 Having pets may require a lot of discipline and responsibility.
 However, it may also help your child to develop positive attitudes like being responsible, caring, and loving.
-Moreover, in a study I have read, it has proved that interaction with pets will significantly improve one’s emotional and physical health.
+Moreover, a study I have read has proved that interaction with pets will significantly improve one’s emotional and physical health.
 Hence, having pets is perfect for kids.
-For children battling with any life situations, having pets may also help them.
-They may offer the distraction to pain and can even provide entertainment.
+Having pets may also help children who are battling with any life situation.
+They may offer the distraction of pain and can even provide entertainment.
 It will also help your child to develop his or her social interactions.
-By talking to your pets about how they feel, their thoughts, and memories, you are allowing your kid to develop his or her social capabilities.
+By talking to your pets about how they feel, their thoughts, and their memories, you are allowing your kid to develop his or her social capabilities.

 A Short Bio: Sarah Morgan – Main Editor of Wellbeingkid.
 Being a mother makes me realize that life is a great adventure.
 No day is always the same, which makes every day so much more exciting.